gallorob/damn_small_brandubh/README.md

 Size of game state: 13 bytes.
 Size of constants: 4 bytes.

-Move attacker from F4 to F7:
+Enter your move: f4-f7
-Current player is ATTACKER.
+Current player is DEFENDER.
 Current board:
   A  B  C  D  E  F  G
 1 .  .  .
 A  .  .  .